crisslokman/arch/README.md

 # arch1 I3-Wm
 arch linux files
-and some edits
+> some edits to make arch linux work and at least a bit nicer

 # Note
-this is my rice of i3
+this is my rice for some window managers like : **i3**

 # stuff i installed
 - pywal \ wpgtk | to change colors schemes for both i3 and other apps